Julian Draxler: Paris Saint-Germain

 On 24 December 2016, it was announced on VfL Wolfsburg's website that Draxler would be joining Paris Saint-Germain on a four-year contract, for a reported fee of €42 million, pending a medical examination.
 The transfer was officially completed on 3 January 2017.

 On 7 January, Draxler made his competitive debut for PSG in a Coupe de France fixture against Bastia at the Parc des Princes.
 He scored the final goal of a 7–0 victory in the 89th minute, after being assisted by Hatem Ben Arfa.
 Draxler debuted in Ligue 1 seven days later and scored the match's only goal as the champions won 1–0 away at Rennes.
 On 1 February, he scored twice against the same opposition in the Coupe de France to take him to four goals in five appearances in French football.

 On 14 February, Draxler scored on his first Champions League appearance for PSG, a 4–0 home win over Barcelona in the round of 16.
 On 26 February, he scored after appearing as a substitute in PSG's 5–1 win against rivals Marseille in Le Classique at the Stade Vélodrome.
-On 1 April, Draxler scored the opening goal in PSG's 4–1 win over Monaco in the 2017 Coupe de la Ligue Final.
+On 1 April, Draxler scored the opening goal in PSG's 4–1 win over Monaco in the 2017 Coupe de la Ligue final.

 Between 2018 and 2020, Draxler won three Ligue 1, three Coupe de France, and three Coupe de la Ligue titles.
-He also played in the 2020 UEFA Champions League Final, which PSG lost 1–0 against Bayern Munich.
+He also played in the 2020 UEFA Champions League final, which PSG lost 1–0 against Bayern Munich.

 Draxler scored his first goal of the 2020–21 season in a 1–0 win against Metz on 16 September 2020.
 This was his first goal since the 2018–19 season.
 In a 4–0 victory against Dijon on 24 October, Draxler suffered a hamstring injury; he made his return on 16 December in a 2–0 win over Lorient.
 In May 2021, he extended his contract with PSG until 2024.

 Loan to Benfica

 Draxler joined Benfica on a season-long loan for a reported fee of €2.5 million on transfer deadline day, 1 September 2022.
-He made his Primeira Liga debut nine days later, featuring in Benfica's 1–0 away against Famalicão.
+He made his Primeira Liga debut nine days later, featuring in Benfica's 1–0 away win against Famalicão.
 He scored his first goal on 18 September, closing a 5–0 home win over Marítimo.

+Al Ahli

+On 16 September 2023, Draxler arrived in Doha, Qatar, to complete his transfer to Qatar Stars League club Al Ahli.
+Two days later, he signed a two-year contract with the side.